Write an Article for Roof Online

 Articles should be heavy on facts and light on opinion, and not show bias in favor of a particular company.

-When discussing materials or types of products, please refer to them generically rather than by a brand name so your article doesn’t sound like an advertisement.
+When discussing materials, services, products, etc., please refer to them generically rather than by a brand or company name so your article doesn’t read like an advertisement.

 There will be a link to your company page.
 If you provide good information, people will visit.